sharetribe/flex-docs/src/docs/ftw-availability/availability-management/index.md

 availability exception will not affect them, so it only blocks future bookings.

-Default availability, availability exceptions, and bookings are only visible to the provider of the listing.
+The availability plan, availability exceptions, and bookings are only visible to the provider of the listing.
 When other users view the listing’s availability on the listing page, they only see whether the listing is available, but they cannot see whether the availability